Urban interventions: Part A

 - Takebacks on 2.
 “Critical Regionalism: An Architecture of Place” from Repairing the American Metropolis: Common Place Revisited (2002)

 1a.
-Quick overview about the architect and his work:
+Quick overview of the architect and his work:

-Whyte William is a popular sociologist who helped draft a comprehensive design plan to improve New York city’s parks and plazas.
-Hunter college in the city university of New York appointed him as a distinguished professor.
-Surveying and interviewing people, he understood the demographics and formed a hypothesis about how people used the urban space.
+Whyte William is a popular sociologist who helped draft a comprehensive design plan to improve New York City’s parks and plazas.
+Hunter college in the City University of New York appointed him as a distinguished professor.
+By surveying and interviewing people, he understood the demographics and formed a hypothesis about how people used the urban space.
 He also assisted in developing a restoration plan for Bryant Park, New York.
-Through his study he also observed that women tend to use public plazas more often than their counterpart and are sensitive to annoyances.
-He is a keen observer in the environmental factors that contribute towards the public plaza design.
+Through his study, he also observed that women tend to use public plazas more often than their counterparts and are sensitive to annoyances.
+He is a keen observer of the environmental factors that contribute to the public plaza design.

 b.
 Whyte William’s idea regarding the urban scape and how the quality of street life influences the mindset of the people:

-Observation of the New York city plazas were made using sighting maps, time lapse cameras and by interviewing people.
-The male-female ratio suggested how good and well managed the public plazas are.
+Observation of the New York City plazas was made using sighting maps, time-lapse cameras, and interviewing people.
+The male-female ratio suggested well-managed public plazas.
 He was a keen observer as to where each gender would occupy the seats based on preferences.
-Functionality of a space also guided the different categories of where people would gather.
-The effective radius in the core of the downtown area of New York is about 3 blocks, about 80% of the people occupy this area.
+The functionality of space also guided the different categories of where people would gather.
+The effective radius in the core of the downtown area of New York is about 3 blocks, and about 80% of the people occupy the area.

 c.
-Location of plazas at the public realm:
+Location of plazas in the public realm:

 2a.
-Quick overview about the architect and his work:
+Quick overview of the architect and his work:

-Jane Jacobs is a neighbourhood activist who started writing about city life and urban planning as an associate editor of Architectural Forum.
+Jane Jacobs is a neighborhood activist who started writing about city life and urban planning as an associate editor of Architectural Forum.

 Her book “The Death and Life of Great American Cities” hit the world with a different chord in 1961.
-She intends that meanwhile parks being good the crowding was bad.
-The parks could be potentially dangerous and the safest place for children could be the crowded neighbourhood.
-She critiqued the contributions of Le Corbusier and Ebenezer.
-Howard in a book “Home Remedies for Urban Cancer”.
+She intends that “meanwhile parks are good, the crowding was bad”.
+The parks could be potentially dangerous and the safest place for children could be the crowded neighborhood.
+She critiqued the contributions of Le Corbusier and Ebenezer Howard in the book “Home Remedies for Urban Cancer”.

 b.
-Outlining the factors that differentiates a good city sidewalk to the unsafe city sidewalk:
+Outlining the factors that differentiate a good city sidewalk from an unsafe city sidewalk:

 c.
 Importance of streets in day-to-day life: